carlosrojasquiroz/SummerReport/README.md

     -  Uruguay, 2003
     -  Ukraine, 2015

-### Scripts
+### Scripts and functions
 - `CountriesDefault.m`: It replicates Figure 1.
-To work with this script, you need the function `figureCyc.m` and the dataset `CountriesDefault.xlsx`.
+To work with this script, you need the function `figureCyc.m`.
-- `EmpiricalEvidence.m`:
+- `EmpiricalEvidence.m`: This function estimates the effect of financial crises on Argentinean sectoral GDP.
+It follows the methodology from Gourinchas and Obstfeld (2012) which estimates will be used in the Indirect Inference approach.
+Moreover, it also computes main moments for the Simulated Method of Moments, and estimate the Argentinean TFP process by OLS.
+Finally, it replicates Figure 2.
+To run this function you need functions `Obstfeld_Gourinchas.m` and `visualize.m`